nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 4.
 After these numbers have been obtained, the `Calculator` class is called and calculates via `Calculator#calculateRejectionRate()`.
 This resulting floating point number is then the rejection rate of the position.

-The following sequence diagram shows the method invocation in this step.
+The following sequence diagram shows the method invocation in this step. <br>
 ![SeqDiagram](images/rejection-rates/SeqDiagram.png)

 Step 5.
 Any command the user executes next simply refreshes the current state to its original state as shown in step 1.